 - Best Practices for Managing Payroll

 Many group practices successfully calculate their payroll in SimplePractice using the Income Received report.
-You can access this report by navigating to Reports from your Calendar homepage, and then clicking Payments Received by Clinician under Performance Reports.
+You can access this report by navigating to Reports from your Calendar homepage, and clicking Income Received under Practice Income Reports.

 Note: For more information about the different reports available to you through SimplePractice, see this guide: Reports: Analytics for your private practice.

-As shown below, this report lists all clinicians who received payments for their appointments in the selected time frame.
+The Income Received report lists all clinicians who have received payments for their appointments in the selected time frame.

 - Adjust the date range to show income received over a certain period of time

 - Choose whether or not to Include Insurance

 - Select to view payments for individual or all clinicians

 The Current Payments portion of the report is organized into 4 columns:

 - The Source column indicates the type of income received and whether or not it was allocated

 - If you are viewing for All Clinicians, you will see the descriptions divided by clinician and the total amount for each category of payment